 Nerve Specialist Dr. Mitch Seruya

 The L.A.
 Nerve Institute and Dr. Seruya provide specialization in peripheral nerve surgery.
-Dr. Seruya practices out of two locations: in Los Angeles for his pediatric patients and in Glendale for his adult patients.
+Dr. Seruya serves both pediatric and adult patients in Los Angeles.
 He is recognized as an expert in nerve conditions and treatments across the body — nerve pain and potential permanent damage is worth the trip to Dr. Seruya’s practice to correct.

 We recommend that you take a few minutes and check out reviews on this site and the various health websites.
 You can see how Dr. Seruya is leading the way treating a recent outbreak of a rare, polio-like illness called acute flaccid myelitis.

 Then call us and make an appointment.
 There’s no reason to live with nerve pain, paralysis, and potential debilitation because you’re not seeing a nerve specialist.

 At the L.A.
 Nerve Institute, Dr. Seruya offers treatment of myriad nerve conditions.
 Here are some specialties:

 - Free Functional Muscle Transfer — If a nerve has been damaged for a year or more, it may have permanently lost its connection to the muscle it is controlling.
 Dr. Seruya performs a free functional muscle transfer in these cases, taking an expendable muscle from the inner thigh and transplanting it, along with its blood and nerve supply to the face, biceps, or leg.

 - Nerve Decompression/ Neurolysis — When a nerve is compressed it begins to form scar tissue, which hinders the nerve messages, creating numbness and potential loss of function.
 Dr. Seruya performs neurolysis to release the tight fascia, muscle, tendon, and sometimes bone that are compressing the nerve, also cutting away the scar tissue surrounding it.